hzdu/plugins_cdn/wp-content/plugins/wp-optimize-premium/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.3: * Minify: Pre-generate assets.
-Cache - 'Purge cache permissions' setting does not allow additional roles to access the purge cache tool.
-Many and various tweaks and fixes; a recommended update for all.
+* 3.2.5: WebP image format can now be used to serve images, added a cron job to delete expired cache files.
+Many various tweaks and fixes; a recommended update for all.